Home Music Recording Studio - HOME

 A fine low budget active PA / Foldback speaker for small venues, rehearsal or (not too loud) party speaker.

-Important Note: I would not consider this audio equipment to come under the heading of Professional Sound Reinforcement.
+Important Note: I would NOT consider this audio equipment to come under the heading of Professional Sound Reinforcement (discontinued as of 2024).

 Monitor Speakers and Other Output Options About Review and Description articles, click to expand